 Why Automate This?

-- Approval decisions reachable from Slack or the Activity Inbox — no need to open the message editor
+- Approval decisions reachable from Slack or Requests — no need to open the message editor

 - Full audit trail of what was approved, denied, and revised